4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | ------------------- | ---------------------------------------------------------------------- | ----------- |
 | objeto webServer    | [`sessionCookieSameSite`](API/WebServerClass.md#sessioncookiesamesite) |             |

-Value of the `SameSite` attribute value of the session cookie.
+Valor del atributo `SameSite` de la cookie de sesión.
 This attribute allows you to declare if your cookie should be restricted to a first-party or same-site context, as a protection from some cross-site request forgery ([CSRF](https://developer.mozilla.org/en-US/docs/Glossary/CSRF)) attacks.

 > For a detailed description of the `SameSite` attribute, please refer to the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) or [this web.dev page](https://web.dev/samesite-cookies-explained/).